wix-incubator/node-workshop/02-exercises/01-db-warmup/README.md

-# Exercise #1 - Warming up by writing a small par of the db module
+# Exercise #1 - Warming up by writing a small part of the db module
-In this exercise, you will be writing oen function (addTodo) in the database module that will be used by the server to store and manipulate the todos.
+In this exercise, you will be writing oen function (`addTodo`) in the database module that will be used by the server to store and manipulate the todos.

 Given the nature of the workshop, we will be using a simple file to store the